 Now that everybody is sharing content all the time, your content must genuinely answer a need and connect with your audience, or it won't stand out.
 Money is less important, quality is more important.

 The good news is that most people are lousy at getting the word out.
 So, anybody who has a good solution and can communicate it clearly can do very well.

 Another great benefit of digital is that it allows you to automate large parts of the funnel.

 Whereas before you had to have a store or in-person meetings to meet with prospects, now you can do use digital channels to manage much of this engagement.

 Today’s funnel is often described as a multi-step, multi-mode process that moves strangers from buyers.

 It is multi-step because there is a lot that happens from awareness to engagement to conversion.
 Prospects need those 7 to 13 touch points.
 Think of it as a journey they have to take, from not knowing you at all to trusting you to buying from you.

-All of these come together to create an experience for the prospect that helps them understand the need and your authority.
+But whether automated or not, All of these come together to create an experience for the prospect that helps them understand the need and your authority.

 The stages of the sales and marketing funnel